Faculty Summer Research Grant Program

 College Dean must approve and submit the proposal by the following RSP deadline:

-- Submit all required components as one PDF file, attached to the Faculty Summer Research Grant application (eSign Form) and forward to your Department Chair.
+Using the required proposal template submit all required components as one pdf file attached to the Faculty Summer Research Grant application (eSign Form) and submit to your department chair.

 Department Chairs should review the application, enter their written comments on the eSign form, and forward their approvals to their College Dean.